BrNi05/FaStQL/README.md

 ## Introduction

-FaStQL is a wrapper for the SQL command-line interface (hereafter referred to as `sqcl`), designed to make working with it faster and more convenient.
+FaStQL is a wrapper for the SQL command-line interface (`sqlcl`), designed to make working with it faster and more convenient.

 Its development is primarily aligned with the content and assignments of the [Adatbázisok](https://www.db.bme.hu/adatbazisok/) course at BME-VIK.